Academic Training Traditions Martial Arts Mind/Body Life Sciences

 Don Bohan/Rick Niemira Memorial Martial Arts Championships, June 27-28, 2008, Fredericksburg, Va: We were in Frederickburg, Va. attending seminars by several recognized karate and kobudo masters and instructors, and competing in the various events.
 Please visit the website maintained by Sensei Wayne Wayland and his colleagues.
 Don Bohan's Memorial Website

 Penn State Karate Club Dan Testing and Seminars.
 Academic Training Traditions participated in this spring's event at Penn State Main Campus, University Park, Pennsylvania on March 29, 2008.
-See our Isshin-Ryu Montgomery Karate Club page for group photo and description of the the seminars.
+See our Isshin-ryu Karate Club page for group photo and description of the the seminars.

 2006 Special Events